pablordoricaw/mv_dwnlds/README.md

 # Move Downloads

-Project that takes Kalle Hallden's Python automation shown in this [YouTube video](https://www.youtube.com/watch?v=qbW6FRbaSl0&t=200s) to move the files downloaded with Google Chrome from the Downloads folder into folders based on the file extension inside a new specified folder.
+Project that takes Kalle Hallden's Python automation shown in this [YouTube video](https://www.youtube.com/watch?v=qbW6FRbaSl0&t=200s) to move the files downloaded with Google Chrome or Safari from the Downloads folder into folders based on the file extension inside a new specified folder.

 And runs it in the background as an agent on user log using macOS' launchd.